SEARCH UNIVERSITY LIBRARIES

 To open a syntax file on your computer, click File > Open > Syntax.
 You can do this from any open window (including the Data View or Output View).

-You can view the content of a syntax file (*.sps) using a text editor like Notepad or Notepad++, even on computers that do not have SPSS installed.
+You can view the content of an SPSS syntax file (*.sps) using a text editor like Notepad or Notepad++, even on computers that do not have SPSS installed.

 By default, SPSS conveniently records the syntax for all of the commands run in SPSS (whether you used drop-down menus or syntax) in a Journal File (extension “.jnl”).
 This is convenient if you wish to review what commands you ran or if you want to edit or save the syntax commands for future use.